flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 - Matrix or vector multiplication and addition; and vector square.
 - Perspective transformation (used for 3D projections).
 - Outer product of two or three vectors (the latter is used for clipping).
-- Many interpolation functions using different parameters.
+- Many interpolation functions that use different parameters.
 - Depth Cueing and colour value from a light source (used for lighting and colour operations).
 - Z/depth average (I suspect this is for the 'ordering table', more details in the 'Graphics' section).